Language of Visuals #

 Everything in the frame speaks to us and we need to learn how these elements affect us and create meaning for us.
 Secondary motifs such as clutter, other photographs in the background – everything is recorded as it cannot be selective and all props add to our impression.

-Characters used, Caricatures or Stereotypes
+Setting, Characters used, Caricatures or Stereotypes

 Caricatures are exaggerations or enlarged features to identify individuals.
 In Political cartoons distinguishing features such as hair styles, noses, chins, or any other distinctive individual trait is highlighted.